edertonlima/ceramfix/wp-content/plugins/wpglobus/readme.txt

 = Developing on `localhost` or custom ports =

 WPGlobus may not work correctly on development servers having URLs like `//localhost/mysite` or on custom ports like `//myserver.dev:3000`.
-Please use a proper domain name (a fake one from `/etc/hosts` is OK) and port 80.
+Please use a proper domain name (a fake one from `/etc/hosts` is OK), and port 80.

 = More info and ways to contact the WPGlobus Development Team =